oludom/ros-docker-all-in-one/README.md

 # VSCode ROS2 Workspace Template

-This template will get you set up using ROS2 with VSCode as your IDE.
+This template will get you set up using ROS1 together with ROS2 in VSCode as your IDE.

 See [how I develop with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.

 ## Features

+### ROS1 bridge for ROS2
+This repo is extended to include both ROS1 noetic and ROS2 foxy.
+The ros1/ workspace is set up to build ROS1 packages with catkin for noetic and the ros2/ workspace is set up to build ROS2 packages with colcon.

+The script [`ros2/ros1_bridge.sh`](ros2/ros1_bridge.sh) starts the dynamic ros1/2 bridge to forward messages between nodes of both ros versions.

+### Shortcuts
+Some shortcuts are defined in the .bashrc file for convenience.
+They are listed here:
+`sf`: as in source foxy, resolves to 'source /opt/ros/foxy/setup.bash'
+`sn`: as in source noetic, resolves to 'source /opt/ros/noetic/setup.bash'
+`s`: as in source (local), resolves to 'source install/setup.bash' to source local environment in ROS2
+`m`: as in make, resolves to 'bash build.sh', requires a build script to be present in the local directory

 ### Style